 If an executive's employment is terminated by us without cause or if the executive resigns for good reason following a change in control of our company, the executive is eligible for severance benefits in a lump sum consisting of an amount equal to the sum of one times the executive's base salary and one times the executive's target bonus, plus an amount equal to 12 months of COBRA coverage.
 If such termination occurs more than 12 months after a change in control of our company, such severance benefits will be provided in 12 equal monthly installments.
 The severance benefits described in this paragraph are contingent upon the executive agreeing to a general release of claims in favor of us following termination of employment.

-In addition, if an executive's employment is terminated by us without cause or if the executive resigns for good reason, the executive may exercise all vested stock options until the date which is ten years from the grant date of the applicable stock option.
 If an executive's employment is terminated by us for cause, each applicable stock option may no longer be exercised from and after the date on which the executive received written notice from us of such termination.